 Shona graduated from the University College Dublin with a Bachelor’s Degree in English and Spanish.
 She has a background in medical, insurance and financial administration.
 In her spare time, Shona loves to travel and enjoys planning trips all around the world.

 Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for practical discussions among preeminent lawyers, from leading law firms and banks from the United States and Europe, who specialize in financial institutions enforcement.

 "The Forum is a fantastic opportunity to engage with other defense counsel and in-house counsel for financial institutions in candid, off-the-record discussions on the most pressing and most challenging issues we all face in today’s enforcement environment."Jon Tuttle Partner Debevoise & Plimpton LLP Washington, DC

 "The Forum is the most valuable and interesting legal gathering I attend all year.
 Cambridge Forums and the Steering Committee do an incredible job organizing and planning this event.
 Thank You!"Nola Heller Partner Cahill Gordon & Reindel LLP New York

 "The Forum is the best conference I attend.
 The discussions are substantive, high level, and interesting.
 The attendees are senior in-house lawyers and experienced white-collar practitioners, which makes for great conversations both in the room and outside on breaks."Matt Axelrod Partner Linklaters LLP Washington, DC

-The Forum on Financial Institutions Enforcement has been rescheduled to May 13 – 14, 2021, now at The J House.
+The Forum on Financial Institutions Enforcement has been rescheduled to October 7 – 8, 2021, still at The J House.
 Please see our COVID-19 Precautions page for details on our commitment to safety.